Docs-Geek/api-documentation-course/docs/exercises/class-5.md

 9. Locate the entry with the **PUT** method related to updating the order's status.
 10. **Quiz #10**:
     - In the **Payload**, find the **status** field.
 What is the value?

+## Submit the Answers to Quiz Questions

+In the "Class 5" channel on Discord, paste the answers to the quiz questions you completed during the exercises.

 ## In Summary